ILO is a specialized agency of the United Nations

 CISDOC contains more than 70,000 citations of documents that deal with occupational accidents and diseases as well as ways of preventing them.
 The types of referenced documents are: laws and regulations, chemical safety data sheets, training materials, articles from periodical publications, books and standards, etc. Currently, the CISDOC database contains references to documents dated between 1901 and 2012.

 The archived database covers international occupational safety and health (OSH) literature.
 It includes many language materials from various countries.
-CISDOC constitutes an ideal tool for obtaining references to international OSH information and publications from the 20th century and beyond.
+CISDOC constitutes an ideal tool for obtaining references to archived documents, most of which being accessible through library services around the world.

 Highlights